frank-kusel/F1-pole-predictor/README.md

 F1 Pole Predictor allows users to predict the 10th pole position in Formula 1 races.
 Analyze race data, make accurate predictions, and compete for the most precise forecasts.

 This is a hobby project of mine, and a lot of effort has been made to create a fun 'guessing' game to make F1 more intereseting.

-If you waint it useful, please consider donating so that I can improve the features :)

 The app is getting fairly complex, so if anyone wants to improve the code, please feel free to help out.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)]([https://www.buymeacoffee.com/FranktheTank)